Supporting Students with Specific Learning Difficulties

 The umbrella term `Specific Learning Difficulties´ (SpLD) is used to cover a wide variety of difficulties.
 Because many of the effects of different SpLDs are similar or overlap, it is common for individuals to be diagnosed with more than one, or to simply be diagnosed as `having specific learning difficulties´.
-However, it is important to note that SpLDs vary massively in form and severity from individual to individual, and therefore so do support needs.
+However, it is important to note that SpLDs vary widely from individual to individual, and therefore so do support needs.

-Dyslexia is the most widely known SpLD.
-It mainly affects the development of literacy and language-related skills, and is characterised by weaknesses in areas such as information/phonological processing and working memory.
+Dyslexia mainly affects the development of literacy and language-related skills, and is characterised by weaknesses in areas such as information/phonological processing and working memory.
 These commonly result in the individual experiencing difficulties with particular aspects of reading, writing and (in some cases) speaking.

 Attention Deficit Hyperactivity Disorder (ADHD) affects the parts of the brain associated with the control of attention, impulse inhibition and concentration.
 Students with ADHD are likely to find it hard to focus on work and often experience difficulties organising themselves around hand-in dates, etc.